pweingardt/KSPMissionController/missions.md

 * repeatable: if true, the mission is repeatable.
 Requires a different vessel.
 You can't finish the same repeatable mission with the same vessel more than once.
 * inOrder: if true, the mission goals have to be finished in the defined order (default: true)
+* vesselIndependent: if true, it does not matter with which vessel the mission goal has been finished. (default: false)

 A mission has one or multiple mission goals.
 After you have finished the mission, you get the reward.